 The Uganda – Rwanda Border Closure comes at a time when potential visitors to both or either country are making their travel plans, booking a safari with a tour company such as ourselves.
 News of the border between the two countries will only defer such schemes to the distant future.

-Tour Operators from both Rwanda and Uganda daily cross the border and head for Tourist Destinations in both countries, and the Uganda – Rwanda Border Closure sends a message that such movements are not possible, something that is not true, but Tourism is all about image and perception, and it is image as welcoming nations and Tourist-Friendly Countries that have been hurt the most.
+Tour Operators from both Rwanda and Uganda daily cross the border and head for Tourist Destinations in both countries.
+The Uganda – Rwanda Border Closure sends a message that such movements are not possible, something that is not true, but Tourism is all about image and perception.
+It is an image as welcoming nations and Tourist-Friendly Countries that have been hurt the most.

 The Uganda – Rwanda Border Closure is counterproductive to the promotional Tourism plans of both countries no matter if the Arsenal Football Team has Visit Rwanda on its shirt or Kim Kardashian and Kanye West gush about how wonderful Uganda.
 All those things, including Ellen Degeneres stating on her American Talkshow as to how beautiful Rwanda is to visit.
 All it takes is one picture of a closed border in the international media and travel plans to the heart of Africa, Uganda or Rwanda dissipate into nothingness.

 Presently, the Uganda – Rwanda Border Closure hurts Commerce, including Tourism.
-Rwanda has advised its Citizens not to visit Uganda at the present suggesting that Uganda is dangerous for visitors.
+Rwanda has advised its citizens not to visit Uganda at present, suggesting that Uganda is dangerous for visitors.
 Tourists in 2019 are welcomed daily to a safe, stable, and secure Uganda.